BombShellReaper/Dragonwilds-Linux-Server/README.md

 auth       required   pam_wheel.so group=group_name

+> [!TIP]
-> **Example:** `auth required pam_wheel.so group=restrictedsu`
+> Example: `auth required pam_wheel.so group=restrictedsu`

+## Lock Down Config File Permissions

+The `AdminPassword` and `WorldPassword` values sit in plaintext.
+Restrict read access to the service user only:

+chmod 600 /home/your_username/rs_server/RSDragonwilds/Saved/Config/Linux/DedicatedServer.ini
+chmod 700 /home/your_username/config_backups

 ---

 **Conclusion**

-You have successfully set up your RuneScape: Dragonwilds dedicated server!
+You have successfully set up your RuneScape: Dragonwilds dedicated server, with automated backup/update/restore built into a maintenance script and Discord visibility into every stage.
 For further customization, refer to the game's official documentation.

 **References**